 The business plan impacts the company valuation as well as it determines the required capital amount.

 We support our Clients in:

-- harmonizing the growth strategy with the business plan, supporting the business planning procedure,
+- armonizing the growth strategy with the business plan, supporting the business planning procedure,

 - enhanced focus on the competitive advantages, the sales and marketing strategy, including testing and validation if needed,

-- sucessful business models and benchmarks based on the experience of multiple thousand of business plans,
+- successful business models and benchmarks based on the experience of multiple thousands of business plans,

 - bottom-up planning, top-down validation, sensitivity analysis, scenario analysis,

 - company valuation, pre-money valuation

 - checking the business plan from investors’ requirements and expectations and modificiations accordingly.

 The investors – when we approach them – are not very likely to know your project in detail.
 They need to understand exactly for what they would give capital.
 A professional company is able to introduce itself and its activity in a structured manner, similarly as it is able to introduce its products and services to its customers.